-J II Staley, W Bennett, R W & A A McMichael, P D Tilly, J M Hughes & Bro, J F Gramling, B Livingston, W II Dantzler, P Livingston, A D Cumpsty, J C Holman, J C Jefcoat.
+J II Staley, W Bennett, R W & A A McMichael, P D Tilly, J M Hughes & Bro, J.F.
+Gramling, B. Livingston, W H Dantzler, P Livingston, A D Cumpsty, J C Holman J C Jefcout.

 It is said that when ever you hear a man begin to talk about his friends urging him to run for office, right then you may set it down he's got it-the political itch-and he's got'it bad.
-This fearful malady is spread ing in one of our Counties but thank our stars that it has not reached us yet, that is not to any very alarming
+This fearful malady is spread-A recent trip over in the Fork of ing in one of our Counties but thank our stars that it has not reached us nezer Church we noticed the crops, yet, that is not to any very alarming

-The Edisto Band was upon the and furnished some choice music pro bono publico.
+The Edisto Band was upon the streets serenading Tuesday night and furnished some choice music pro bono publico.
 For those who have been so short a time practising we do not think they can be beaten in the State.
-A little further perserverance on their part, and especially on the part of Mr. Owens who leads them as with ball and bat.
-How pleasant and Orangeburg will have music to to see young life thus enjoying itself, orag on in real earnest.
+A little further perserverance on their part, and especially on the part of Mr. Owens who leads them and Orangeburg will have music to brag on in real earnest.

 Orangeburg was in a depleted state on last Wednesday as regards inhabitants.
 We are informed that 90 of our citizens left that, A. M. to attend the fireman's tournament at our Capitol.
 Among them were the following team of "shootists," some of whom are not easily beaten: Dr. M. G. Salley, Messrs.
-P. G. Cannon, Willie DcTreville, J. A. Salley, David Salley, and Greer Albergotti. me a box of Gilder's Liver Pills, by There was some glass broken in mail.
-Am sick and need them.
-They We are sorry that we cannot so re- Columbia and some pigeons killed, fix me all right every time. report of Mr. R. M. Smith who con- too, and Orangeburg brought home the second prize.
+P. G. Cannon, Willie DeTreville, J. A. Salley, David Sailey, and Greer Albergotti.
+There was some glass broken in Columbia and some pigeons killed, fix me all right every time. too, and Orangeburg brought home the second prize.

-A delegation of Orangeburg Fire The attention of the County Commen went to Columbia to take part missioners is called to the old well, on in the tournament.
-They were the Court House square.
-It is in a very guests of the Phænix Hook and dangerous condition, and to prevent Ladder Company of Columbia, who accident it would be advisable to met them at the depot with a hearty | take some immediate steps to make it so safe that there will be no fears of some youngster being drowned or seriously injured by falling into it.
+Court House square.
+It is in a very dangerous condition, and to prevent accident it would be advisable to take some immediate steps to make it so safe that there will be no fears of some youngster being drowned or seriously injured by falling into it.

-While cleanliness is next to godli ness, and while we admire decency as much as any one, yet we have of ten heard that too much of a good thing is good for nothing.
+While cleanliness is next to godliness, and while we admire decency as much as any one, yet we have often heard that too much of a good thing is good for nothing.
 The boys keep Edisto river busy or Edisto river keep the boys busy, we don't know which, but entirely too much so for the health of the boys.
 The Board of Health should see to it.